Alefoggia17/Violent-Python-For-Artisan/README.md

 ### Step 6: Metrics

-Through the script [here] it is possible to calculate some metrics as described in [README.md](https://github.com/dessertlab/ACCA/blob/main/Experimental%20Results/README.md)
+Through the script `` output_similarity_metrics_best `` it is possible to calculate some metrics as described in [README.md](https://github.com/dessertlab/ACCA/blob/main/Experimental%20Results/README.md)

 ### Step 7: Results